UttU28/RoziRoti/makeResume/markupTable.md

         "??Managed pulling Docker images from Docker hub and stored files in Azure storage account by implementing various lifecycle policies.
 Created Docker images and handled multiple images primarily for middleware installations.", "Worked on Kubernetes to manage containerized applications using its nodes.
-Responsible for build and deployment automation using Docker, Kubernetes containers.", "Designed and developed the security components of Kubernetes in multiple cloud environments and has good understanding of Kubernetes multi-tenant deployments at scale.", "Created and managed organizations infrastructure via automation within Azure space using Terraform and Ansible. ", "Provisioned Terraform Enterprise with all the sophisticated features and common workflows.", "??Wrote Ansible playbooks, Roles and followed best practices to utilize Ansible Handlers with multiple tasks to trigger various handlers and to decouple handlers from their names", "Worked with Azure Boards to manage backlogs, track work progress, view commits, QA, build and release tasks.", "Involve in daily stand-up meetings, sprint backlog and sprint retrospective for Agile Scrum Process."
+Responsible for build and deployment automation using Docker, Kubernetes containers.", "Designed and developed the security components of Kubernetes in multiple cloud environments and has good understanding of Kubernetes multi-tenant deployments at scale.", "Created and managed organizations infrastructure via automation within Azure space using Terraform and Ansible.", "Provisioned Terraform Enterprise with all the sophisticated features and common workflows.", "??Wrote Ansible playbooks, Roles and followed best practices to utilize Ansible Handlers with multiple tasks to trigger various handlers and to decouple handlers from their names", "Worked with Azure Boards to manage backlogs, track work progress, view commits, QA, build and release tasks.", "Involve in daily stand-up meetings, sprint backlog and sprint retrospective for Agile Scrum Process."
       ]
-    },
-    {
       "name": "UnderDOGS Studio",
       "position": "Junior DevOps Engineer",
       "location": "Mumbai, MH",